Nursing Program for Adult Students

 - Our ratio of clinical students to instructors is 6:1.

 - Simmons nursing faculty are all practicing nurses, thus assuring that students learn the most up-to-date science and techniques in patient care.

 We are looking for students who can succeed within our nursing program and contribute to the Simmons community.
-The committee reviews applications holistically, meaning that in addition to your academics, we consider other factors such as your personal statement, recommendations, experiences outside of the classroom, and interview.
+The committee reviews applications holistically, meaning that in addition to your academics, we consider other factors such as your personal statement, recommendations, experiences outside of the classroom, and demonstrated interest in Simmons.

 Typically, admitted students have a college GPA and a science GPA exceeding 3.0, with a pre-requisite GPA exceeding 3.3.
 Students must earn at least a C+ on prerequisites.
 We also like to see success on the math section of a standardized test.